Last Updated on December 19, 2018 by Dave Schoenbeck

 Celebrate your achievements and successes as urgently as the disappointments.

-We frequently forget how much we really have accomplished and taking the time to celebrate wins will hearten you and your team.
+We frequently forget how much we have accomplished, and taking the time to celebrate wins will hearten you and your team.

 Be ready to openly and honestly debrief failures.

-Want to learn more about leadership and how you can develop your own skills?
+Want to learn more about leadership and how to develop your skills?
 Sign up to receive my weekly newsletter and stay up-to-date with my blog.